brwnj/cu_projects/README.md

 #Bennett

++ cdr3 contained in R1; try that through high-vquest

 + take the most abundant sequence per UMI with highest quality for each direction
 + trim the primer sequences and annotate
 + join the reads